Logo of "reviewmobility®" in white lowercase letters on a black background, featuring a thumbs-up icon to the left of the text.

 Selecting an appropriate battery is the first step in maximising your mobility scooter’s runtime.
 When picking a battery, it’s important to think about the following:

-• While SLA batteries are more cost-effective and last longer, they are also heavier and may need more upkeep.
-Despite their advantages, lithium-ion batteries are often more costly and have a shorter lifetime and greater potential for early failure.
+• While SLA batteries are more cost-effective and last longer, they are heavier and may need more upkeep.
+Despite their advantages, lithium-ion batteries are often more costly, have a shorter lifetime, and have a greater potential for early failure.

 • The quantity of energy a mobility scooter battery can store is its “capacity.”
 If a more powerful battery is used, you can travel more distance on the scooter before the battery has to be recharged.
 Selecting a battery with enough capacity is essential.

-• You must get a battery that works with your mobility scooter.
-The battery’s voltage, capacity, and chemistry (whether SLA or lithium-ion) all have a role.
-Find the optimal battery for your scooter by following the instructions provided by the manufacturer.
+• It would be best to have a battery that works with your mobility scooter.
+The battery’s voltage, capacity, and chemistry (whether SLA or lithium-ion) all play a role.
+Follow the manufacturer’s instructions to find the optimal battery for your scooter.

 Learn how to maintain a healthy battery with these suggestions.

-• To preserve the battery in excellent working order, it is recommended that you charge it regularly.
+• It is recommended that you charge the battery regularly to preserve its excellent working order.
 Overcharging or undercharging might reduce the battery’s life.
-Thus it’s important to follow the instructions provided by the manufacturer.
+Thus, it’s important to follow the manufacturer’s instructions.

-• Keep the battery connections in good shape: If you want to ensure your battery is getting a good charge, keep the connections clean and free of corrosion.
-Remember to keep an eye on the connections and clean them as needed.
+• Keep the battery connections in good shape: To ensure your battery is getting a good charge, keep the connections clean and free of corrosion.
+Remember to keep an eye on them and clean them as needed.

-• It’s time to get a new battery: All batteries will eventually need to be swapped out.
-When the battery can no longer retain a charge or if it has been damaged, it should be replaced.
+• It’s time to get a new battery: All batteries eventually need to be swapped out.
+When the battery can no longer retain a charge or has been damaged, it should be replaced.
 If you need to replace the battery, read the manual first.

 Extending The Lifespan Of Your Battery